vikstrr1/SS-DM_Project/README.md

 Kibana is selected as the visualization tool for displaying the indexes created by the flink job.
 ## With grafana and influxdb
-    Got to http://localhost:8086/ and login and obtain token for python processor.py script it should be avaible under python config
+Go to http://localhost:8086/ and login and obtain token for python processor.py script it should be avaible under python config
 After that has been obtainend and put into python file Run following command
 ``docker-compose up --build kafka_to_influx``
-    Data will no be put into influxdb bucket and saved for one hour login to both influx and grafana with user admin and password admin123
+Data will no be put into influxdb bucket and saved for one hour login to both influx and grafana with user admin and password admin123 grafana dashboard avaible at http://localhost:3000/

 ## Grafana